Do Latter-day Saints Believe in Foreordination and Predestination?

 - He was pre-destined indeed to this work, even before the creation of the world, but has been plainly manifested in these last days for the sake of you who, through Him, (Weymouth New Testament)

-The Greek word προεγνωσμένου (proegnōsmenou) was from pro and ginosko; which is (to know beforehand or Foresee).
+The Greek word προεγνωσμένου (proegnōsmenou) was from pro and ginosko, which means (to know beforehand or foresee).

-The list might goes on but I couldn't add some of it here in one article.
-While the Catholic version mostly use foreknown or know, the Aramaic used the word foreordained or appointed while some other common translation use the word chosen or chosen.
-Will anyway, my point is to clear up the confusion which also happens in Latter-day Saints circles.
+The list goes on, but I wouldn't add some of it here in one article.
+While the Catholic version mostly uses foreknown or known, the Aramaic used the word foreordained or appointed, while some other common translations use the word chosen or chosen.
+Will, anyway, my point is to clear up the confusion, which also happens in Latter-day Saints circles.

-I, one time attending a Sunday School Class in Sta Cruz Zambales and opened up some Joseph Smith History account of the possiblity if Joseph ignores the scriptures or maybe if he didn't mind the confusion in his days, it might end up Joseph Smith won't be the Prophet of the restoration or it might delay the restoration, which actually my very point was all about his personal choices.
-Others then pointed out that it wouldn't be possible because he was foreordained.
-I couldn't give the best response that day while it's not my homeward anyway, but still the concept of Predestination was promoted as the very meaning of foreordination while it is not, dahil Hindi ako naniniwala sa tadhana, unless if we're doing thing straight to that destination where we would want, but I have my own choice to choose which path should I go.
-And that's the reason why foreordination as Elder Bangerter said it wouldn't guarantee us to get what we want.
+I, one time attending a Sunday School Class in Sta Cruz Zambales and opened up some Joseph Smith History account of the possiblities if Joseph ignores the message of the scriptures or maybe if he didn't mind the confusion in his days (at his early age he could sometimes think on some better things while in his youth as I had pointed out comparing the average thinking of our youth in these days), it might end up Joseph Smith won't be the Prophet of the restoration, or if he was, it could or might delay the restoration timeframe, which actually my very point was all about his personal choices.
+Others then pointed out that it wouldn't be possible because he was foreordained (which obviously the definition was all about predestined).
+I couldn't give the best response that day while it's not my homeward anyway, but still the concept of Predestination was promoted as the very meaning of foreordination while it is not, dahil Hindi ako naniniwala sa tadhana, unless if we're doing thing straight to that destination where we would want, but I have my own choices to choose on which path should I go.
+And that's the reason why foreordination, as Elder Bangerter said it wouldn't guarantee us to get what we want (Check out this topic in the footnote, click here).
 Which means foreordination is not equal to Predestination.

 Doctrine and Covenants 58:26-31 says this clearly and should be the concept of understanding how foreordination works.
-Take note on the underlined words -
+Take note of the underlined words -

 26 For behold, it is not meet that I should command in all things; for he that is compelled in all things, the same is a slothful and not a wise servant; wherefore he receiveth no reward.